AndreaGiulianelli/documentation-ghp-action/README.md

 - `asyncapi-documentation-input-file`    default *'docs/asyncapi/asyncapi.yml'*
 - `asyncapi-documentation-dst-folder`    default *'build/asyncapi-doc'/*

+Finally, provide the GITHUB_TOKEN to allow the action to push on *gh-pages* branch:
+- `github-token`

 ## Example

 An example of how to use the action with all types of documentations and inputs: